 Step 1: Enroll in a quality-training

 First and foremost, enroll in a quality-training program.
-Although you may run across several programs, not all PCT training programs are created equally.
+Although you may run across several programs, not all Patient Care Technician training programs are created equally.
 Look for an accredited program to ensure you are receiving a quality education.
 After all, one of the most important things you can do when preparing for certification is to learn the tools of the trade.
 And that starts with your education.

 Step 2: Next, you will also want to make sure to review the information before the examination.